 We Singaporeans love food that’s good and affordable, and Kedai Makan Muhajirin in Toa Payoh checks both boxes.

-A basic combo comes with fried egg, sambal chilli, and a choice of either deep fried mackerel or ikan bilis.
-Their rice had just the right amount of coconut and pandan flavours, with sambal that wasn’t overly sweet or spicy.
+A basic combo comes with fried egg, sambal, and a choice of either deep-fried mackerel or ikan bilis.
+Their rice had just the right amount of coconut and pandan, with sambal that wasn’t overly sweet or spicy.

 For such a generous portion at this price, I don’t think there’s a better deal anywhere else.

 Boon Lay Power Nasi Lemak is unquestionably a big name in the nasi lemak scene of Singapore.
 It’s also perhaps the most popular stall at Boon Lay Food Village.

 Their ever-popular Chicken Set (S$3.50) consists of a chicken wing, a fried egg, ikan bilis, peanuts, and sambal.

 Their fluffy coconut rice is paired with a sambal sauce that’s sweet and comes with a decent kick of spice.
 Tender and juicy, their chicken wing has a unique subtle ginger taste.